WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Ability Type: An ability type, specifying which ability types should be obstructed
 - Ability Subtype: The full name of an ability subtype, usually gained from appending the ability type name to the ability subtype name
 - Feedback: A custom feedback that should be returned.
 The feedback is given in the normal format of the specified ability type.
 Possible values for the `Killing` ability type would be `Failure` or `Success`.
 Possible values for the `Role Investigation` ability subtype would be any role.
+-
+As a result of an Obstruction the <Target> receives an `Obstructed` attribute.

 ---
 #### Poll Manipulating